Jwheeler1106/Sunset/README.md

   * Modify the code to add the ability to reverse the sunset after it is completed.
     * User can press for a sunset, and then press a second time to get a sunrise.
     * Build another AnimatorSet to do this
+* Must run without any errors to get credit (no partial credit if app crashes)

 ## Submission:
 * You will receive a confirmation email from me that your submission was received.